-If a pregnant person gets COVID-19 does the baby get it, too?
+If a pregnant person gets COVID-19, will the baby get it, too?

-A recent study, published in The Lancet, examined the health of nine babies born to moms during a COVID-19 infection.
-All of the babies had good Apgar scores, scoring in the 8-9 range at the one minute mark and getting a 9-10 by 5 minutes.
+A study published in The Lancet examined the health of nine babies born to moms during a COVID-19 infection.
+All of the babies had good Apgar scores, scoring in the 8-9 range at the one-minute mark and getting a 9-10 by 5 minutes.
 Additional research published in JAMA examined 89 babies between 1 month and 11 months old who did get COVID-19 (from living with an adult who had it).
 Of those babies 4 got a fever, 2 had respiratory symptoms and 1 had no symptoms at all.
 None of the 9 babies needed intensive care or ventilation because none of them had severe symptoms.

-If I get coronavirus how will I protect my baby?
+If I get COVID, how will I protect my baby?